 pictures from the article by Francesco Ranucci

-It seems that the internet just has one primary source that describes it, i.e. the article from 1981 referred to in the documentation, written by Francesco Ranucci, descendant of the man who created the site.
+The internet probably has just one primary source that describes this art environment in Italy created between 1930 and 1940: the article from 1981 referred to in the documentation written by Francesco Ranucci, descendant of the man who created the site.

 Life and works

 Born in the Italian community of Viterbo, Vincenzo Lucchesi (1864-1940) got a job at the court in the Palazzo di Giustizia, in nearby Rome.

 In 1894 he inherited a farm just outside Viterbo with a large area around it, kind of an estate, a property that had been acquired by his ancestors in 1712.